ali-em/AdobeCollect/README.md

 ## How to use

-1. Download AdobeConnect zip output using method is this [link:](ttps://stackoverflow.com/questions/5179517/how-can-i-export-an-adobe-connect-recording-as-a-video)
+1. Download AdobeConnect zip output using method un this [link](https://stackoverflow.com/questions/5179517/how-can-i-export-an-adobe-connect-recording-as-a-video):

    - Log into your Adobe Connect account
    - Click on Meetings > My Meetings